imagej/imagej.github.io/pages/QuickTime.md

 running a 32-bit version of Java.
 On OS X, this means [using Apple Java 6](Frequently_Asked_Questions#How_do_I_set_up_Java_6_on_OS_X.3F "wikilink").

-{% capture includecontent %} QuickTime for Java has been deprecated for many years, and Apple is steadily phasing it out.
+{% include warning-sidebox-right content='QuickTime for Java has been deprecated for many years, and Apple is steadily phasing it out.
 It is likely that it will no longer be possible to use QTJ at all in future operating system versions.

-Apple has also deprecated several old codecs (e.g., `mjpb`), with its QuickTime Player application no longer able to read them in current versions of OS X. In general, we strongly encourage scientists *not* to use MOV format for storing scientific image data, since Apple is not committed to maintaining backwards compatibility. {% endcapture %}
+Apple has also deprecated several old codecs (e.g., `mjpb`), with its QuickTime Player application no longer able to read them in current versions of OS X. In general, we strongly encourage scientists ""not"" to use MOV format for storing scientific image data, since Apple is not committed to maintaining backwards compatibility.' %}

-{% include warning-box content=includecontent %}

 ### Enabling QuickTime for Java on OS X